cdobrich/Jetbrains-IDE-Windows-like-universal-keymap/README.md

 ## TL;DR

+`Learn once, use everywhere.` This is a universe keymap for the various JetBrains IDEs, specifically PyCharm and WebStorm.
+This keymap is derived from Windows-OS convention keys, but should work on MacOS and Linux universally.

-Take the file <https://github.com/cdobrich/windows-like-intellij-keymap-for-macos/blob/master/Windows-like%20for%20macOS.xml> and place it inside "~/Library/Application Support/JetBrains/\<IDE-NAME>/keymaps".
+Take the file <https://github.com/cdobrich/Jetbrains-IDE-Windows-like-universal-keymap/blob/master/Jetbrains-IDE-Windows-like-universal-keymap.xml> and place it inside "~/Library/Application Support/JetBrains/\<IDE-NAME>/keymaps".

 ## Overview